MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 On the plus side, it managed to give me the URLs for the pages I wanted to scrape purely on a prompt, which frankly felt a bit supernatural.
 However, it really can't generate code that works for anything other than a simple scrape.
 Even asking it to correct its errors doesn't work very well.
 The general code structure was OK, but a little too restictive and I had to remove some of its generated functions.
 It's marginal to me whether it's really worth using code generation here.

+## Data cleansing

+This data set is a very difficult one to cleanse automatically.
+There are several oddities, for example:
+* How to cope with "phoenix clubs".
+These are clubs that went bankrupt and then were revived.
+The rules are the team has to have a different name.
+In practice, teams that have gone bankrupt and then were revived take on a new name and a few years later petition for the old name back.
+* How to cope with Wimbledon.
+Wimbledon moved to to Milton Keynes in 2004 and changed their name to "Milton Keynes Dons".
+Fans in Wimbledon formed a new local team called "AFC Wimbledon".
+Both "Milton Keynes Dons" and "AFC Wimbledon" have played in the same league and played each other.
+* Nicknames, abbreviations, and truncations.
+Manchester United is sometimes known as MUFC, Man United, Man Utd, and various variants.
+I did this data cleansing by hand, it's far too tricky to do otherwise.